 Examines human conflict and resolution in interpersonal, organizational, and international contexts from a communications perspective.
 Students will explore theories of conflict, understand the communication skills involved in reducing conflict, and practice various strategies of conflict resolution.
-COMM 3320 Communication Theory (3-3-0) Prerequisite: ENG 1301, ENG 1302, and 3 hours of COMM, required for all COMM majors.
+COMM 3320 Communication Theory (3-3-0) Prerequisite: COMM 1304 and junior standing.
 This course focuses on theories of communication that help students to understand the issues affecting the field today.
 These theories help students understand people's daily interactions in various contexts.
 COMM 3321 Patient-Provider Communication (3-3-0) Prerequisite: COMM 2301.